nictuku/zmon/README.md

 And add a crontab line such as:

-    @hourly nohup $HOME/bin/zmon "disk=/&tcp=localhost:22&tcp=localhost:80&sa=&st=email\%40example.com&sf=root\%40zmon.org" &
+    @hourly nohup $HOME/bin/zmon &

 Notes on using it with crontab:
 - it doesn't use special privileges
-- the % symbols must be escaped by \
 - it will silently exit if another copy of zmon is already running
 - it's configured to run @hourly just in case it unexpectedly crashes - strictly speaking, @reboot should be enough.
-- See the "Configuration" section above for instructions on creating the config string.
+- See the "Configuration" section above for instructions on creating the config file.

 Limitations
 -----------